 EXAMPLE 3: C#: Namespace1.Class.Method(string, int[])

-If the logicalLocations property (§3.13.12) of the containing run object (§3.13) is present, fullyQualifiedLogicalName SHALL equal the fullyQualifiedNameProperty (§3.27.4) of one of the elements of the logicalLocations array.
+If the array-valued logicalLocations property (§3.13.12) of the containing run object (§3.13) is present, fullyQualifiedLogicalName SHOULD equal the fullyQualifiedNameProperty (§3.27.4) of one of the logicalLocation objects (§3.27) in the array.

-It is possible for two or more distinct logical locations with the same fully qualified logical name.
+It is possible for two or more distinct logical locations to have the same fully qualified logical name.

 NOTE: This is an extremely rare corner case.